 Since her football highlights went viral, Sam has been interviewed twice on Good Morning America.
 She’s been on ESPN’s SportsCenter.
 The mayor of South Jordan, Utah, even named December 18th “Sam Gordon Day.”
 She was honored at a Utah Jazz game.
 And she even appeared on her own Wheaties box (the first female football player ever to be pictured on one).
 The list goes on and on.

 So what makes Sam so special?
 Sam isn’t just the only girl on her football team— but she can outrun almost anyone.
 Her speed earned her the nickname “Sweet Feet” and launched her into stardom.

-Sam, whose family is LDS, has always played sports with her older brother, Max.
+Sam, whose family are members of the Church, has always played sports with her older brother, Max.
 When he started playing tackle football, she wanted to run the speed drills on the side of the field.
 “At first, Max tried to get her to stop because he was embarrassed that she was beating most of the players on his team,” Gordon says.
 “But then his coach included Sam in the drills and issued a challenge to the team: ‘Beat Gordon’s sister!’”